PiotrRut/iOS-Stopwatch-App/README.md

 In no particular order:
 - [ ] A cleaner UI
 - [x] Haptic feedback using the Taptic Engine indicating every passed minute (requires iPhone 7 or newer)
-- [ ] Ability to run in the background and send notification when a certain ammount of time has passed
 - [ ] Saving lap times